Island Hermitage: Chapter house

 Inauguration of the newly built Sīmā or Chapter hall at the Island Hermitage.

 Lifestyle

 All the monastics at the Island Hermitage practice walking for alms on a daily basis except for the full moon day when they are fed by acolyte-devotees who come to observe Five Precepts or Eight Precepts.

-Visiting

-Tourists and short term visitors are not allowed to visit the hermitage.
-Long term visitors, i.e. those who like to stay at least two or three weeks, need to write in advance.

-Wildlife

-There is hardly any danger on the island from animals.
-There are no elephants, tigers or dragons.
-However, do not walk outside at night without a light - even in front of the kuti.
-Centipede stings can cause severe pain.
-There are some snakes (most of them already digested by the mongooses).
-The iguanas (big lizards / small Dinosaurs) keep discreetly to themselves, but are capable of whipping you with their tails if you chance to step over one lying on the path.

 Library

 The library at the Island Hermitage is a large Buddhist library based on a wide variety of Buddhist and non-Buddhist collections, books suitable for study for those living within a forest monastic environment.
 One of the most notable aspects of the library is that it has amassed a collection of the Pāli Canon in six different scripts i.e. Sinhalese, Thai, Burmese, Devanagari, Roman and German.